-At June 30, 2012, the Company had net deferred tax liabilities of \$10.7 million.
-The Company evaluated the need for a valuation allowance for deferred tax assets by considering the future reversal of existing taxable temporary differences, future taxable income, taxable income in carryback years and available tax planning strategies.
-As of June 30, 2012, deferred tax liabilities which will reverse in future years exceeded deferred tax assets.
-Management also considered that Panther's estimated taxable income, after adjusting historical taxable income for interest expense under the Company's ownership structure, would have, if combined with the Company's tax loss, exceeded the Company's pre-tax loss reported during the twenty-four-month period ending June 30, 2012, and resulted in combined taxable income for the Company.
-This estimated net combined taxable income in recent periods and the fact that reversing deferred tax liabilities exceeded reversing deferred tax assets as of June 30, 2012 resulted in a change in management's judgment as to whether a valuation allowance for deferred federal tax assets was required.
-Therefore, the valuation allowance for deferred tax assets related to federal and state net operating loss carryforwards was decreased by \$8.0 million in the quarter ended June 30, 2012, of which \$7.7 million related to federal deferred tax assets.
+At September 30, 2012, the Company had net deferred tax liabilities of \$18.1 million.
+The Company evaluated the need for a valuation allowance for deferred tax assets by considering the future reversal of existing taxable temporary differences, future taxable income, taxable income in carryback years, and available tax planning strategies.
+As of September 30, 2012, deferred tax liabilities which will reverse in future years exceeded deferred tax assets.
+Management also considered that Panther's pre-tax income, after adjusting historical income for interest expense under the Company's ownership structure, would have, if combined with the Company's pre-tax loss, exceeded the Company's pre-tax loss reported during the 24-month period ending June 30, 2012.
+This estimated net combined pre-tax income in recent periods and the fact that reversing deferred tax liabilities exceeded reversing deferred tax assets as of June 30, 2012 resulted in a change in management's judgment as to whether a valuation allowance for deferred federal tax assets was required.
+Therefore, the valuation allowance for deferred tax assets related to federal and state net operating loss carryforwards was decreased by a net \$8.0 million in the second quarter of 2012.
 A valuation allowance of \$0.6 million was established at June 15, 2012 (acquisition date) for the portion of Panther's state net operating loss carryforwards for which the realization is not considered to be more likely than not due to the requirement for Panther to file combined or consolidated returns with ABF and other Company subsidiaries, some of which have large state net operating losses at June 30, 2012.

-At June 30, 2012, March 31, 2012 and December 31, 2011, valuation allowances for deferred tax assets totaled \$2.9 million, \$10.3 million and \$5.6 million, respectively.
-The \$7.4 million net decrease from March 31, 2012 to June 30, 2012 primarily reflects the \$8.0 million decreased valuation allowance related to deferred tax assets, including federal and state net operating loss carryforwards as discussed in a preceding paragraph.
-Valuation allowances for deferred tax assets for which realization was not more likely than not totaled \$2.1 million and \$4.7 million at June 30, 2012 and December 31, 2011, respectively.
-In addition, valuation allowances of \$0.8 million and \$0.9 million at June 30, 2012 and December 31, 2011, respectively, were recorded related to foreign tax credit carryforwards and foreign net operating loss carryovers.
+At September 30, 2012, June 30, 2012, March 31, 2012, and December 31, 2011, valuation allowances for deferred tax assets totaled \$2.5 million, \$2.9 million, \$10.3 million, and \$5.6 million, respectively.
+The \$3.1 million net decrease from December 31, 2011 to September 30, 2012 primarily reflects the change in management's judgment as of June 30, 2012 regarding the Company's ability to realize deferred tax assets in future periods which resulted in a reduction in the valuation allowance of \$8.0 million in the second quarter of 2012 (net reduction of \$3.7 million for the nine month period).
+Valuation allowances for deferred tax assets for which realization was not more likely than not totaled \$1.8 million and \$4.7 million at September 30, 2012 and December 31, 2011, respectively.
+In addition, valuation allowances of \$0.7 million and \$0.9 million at September 30, 2012 and December 31, 2011, respectively, were recorded related to foreign tax credit carryforwards and foreign net operating loss carryovers.
 Foreign tax credits and net operating losses can be carried forward; however, the annual amount that may be used is dependent on future foreign and U.S. taxable income.
 The need for additional valuation allowances is continually monitored by management.

-Financial reporting income differs significantly from taxable income because of such items as accelerated depreciation for tax purposes, pension accounting rules and a significant number of liabilities such as vacation pay, workers' compensation reserves and other reserves, which, for tax purposes, are generally only deductible when paid.
+Financial reporting income differs significantly from taxable income because of such items as accelerated depreciation for tax purposes, pension accounting rules, and a significant number of liabilities such as vacation pay, workers' compensation reserves, and other reserves, which, for tax purposes, are generally only deductible when paid.
 In most recent years, including 2011, financial reporting income exceeded taxable income.
-For the six months ended June 30, 2012, the financial reporting loss exceeded the tax loss.
+For the nine months ended September 30, 2012, temporary differences resulted in the Company having taxable income.